razerofficial/CChromaEditor/README.md

 <a name="PluginOpenEditorDialog"></a>
 **PluginOpenEditorDialog**

 Opens a `Chroma` animation file with the `.chroma` extension.
 Returns zero upon success.
-Returns -1 if there was a failure.
+Returns negative one if there was a failure.

 ```C++
 // DLL Interface